DC801/BM-Badge/SD_Card/MAGE/scenario_source_files/mgs/ch2/ch2-PLANNING.md

 	- Magenta:
 		- The village elders (the color of their robes)
 		- Lambda
+		- Any other person, really
 	- Red:
 		- The Big Bad
 		- Anything unambiguously evil
 	- Cyan:
 		- The player (the color of mage's robe)
 		- Inline serial commands (these should also be all caps)
-		- Any calls to action for the player
+		- Any calls to action for the player, akin to the above
 		- The castle rooms (ch2 dungeon) (?)
 			- Only the warp names are colored?
 - In the web serial console, a styled section of text loses its styles after a newline character.
 As a workaround, reapply the style at the beginning of the first word that lost its styles.
+- Currently, in the web build, the bell character is printed.
+Keep that in mind...